 Goffman outlined a “three-fold typology of identity,” wherein he separated the social identity we present to the larger world (I am Dave the musician), the personal identity we present to family and peers (I am Dave the friend, husband, and family member), and the ego identity we present to ourselves as our inner, private, “backstage” selves (I am me, Dave, inside my private thoughts).

 Goffman asserted that stigmatized people could create a repair station in their personal identity (think of deaf children whose families provide rich signing environments), or in their ego identity (for instance, in wheelchair-bound children who fantasize about flying or about a world where wheelchairs are normal).
-What I noticed in these gay, lesbian, and questioning Jehovah’s Witnesses is that they didn’t have any idenity that could act as a repair station for them, and I wondered how they survived?
+What I noticed in these gay, lesbian, and questioning Jehovah’s Witnesses is that they didn’t have any identity that could act as a repair station for them, and I wondered how they survived?

 The Jehovah’s Witnesses have strong prohibitions against homosexuality, and in that religion, it is seen as Satanic and unnatural.
 In many of the stories I read, the narrators reported knowing for certain inside their hearts (sometimes by the age of five or six) that Jehovah despised them.
 That took the possibility of an ego identity repair station right out of the picture!

 These narrators also had no possible repair stations in their personal identities either, because being a Jehovah’s Witness means absolutely not being gay, lesbian, or bisexual.
-So friends, family, and peers could not provide any comfort or repair.
+So their friends, family, and peers could not provide any comfort or repair.

-And because the Jehovah’s Witnesses are separated from the larger society and somewhat mysterious, these narrators also experienced a stigma in their social identities (oh, Larry is about to witness to us … run!).
+And because the Jehovah’s Witnesses are separated from the larger society and are somewhat mysterious, these narrators also experienced a stigma in their social identities (oh, Larry is about to witness to us … run!).
 So they had no repair stations anywhere, and they experienced a triple dose of stigma.
 How did they survive?
 Our study explores these lives pretty deeply, and proposes some new ideas about stigma that I think Goffman would have appreciated.
 Writing theory and adding to his work was so cool.
 It was like conversing with him!

 One of my hero/mentors, Erving Goffman (1922-1982)